Budapest Gambit: 1.d4 Nf6 2.c4...... Ng4

 History and Notable Players

 It arises from the Budapest Gambit.
-Among the most prolific practitioners on the White side are Ivan Farago (11 games), Tim Reilly (9 games), Rainer Siegmund (9 games).
-On the Black side, notable exponents include Normunds Miezis (34 games), Evarth Kahn (29 games), Georg Mohr (23 games).
+On the White side, Ivan Farago (11 games), Tim Reilly (9 games), Rainer Siegmund (9 games) top the database.
+Notable Black exponents: Normunds Miezis (34 games), Evarth Kahn (29 games), Georg Mohr (23 games).

 Practice on Chessiverse